MicrosoftDocs/entra-docs/docs/identity-platform/msal-shared-devices.md

 Supporting shared device mode should be considered a feature upgrade for the application and can help increase its adoption in environments where the same device is shared among multiple users.

+>[!Note]
-**Note:** For Microsoft applications that support shared device mode, you don't need to make any further changes other than installing them on a shared device mode enabled device.
+>For Microsoft applications that support shared device mode, you don't need to make any further changes other than installing them on a shared device mode enabled device.

 ## Related content